jacksonpach/nodejs-typescript/README.md

-# Setuo nodejs with typescript
+# Setup NodeJs with Typescript